-As of January 28, 2024, all of our available-for-sale securities had, at their dates of purchase, remaining maturities of more than three months, but less than one year, and have been classified as Short-term investments.
+As of April 28, 2024, all of our investments had, at their dates of purchase, remaining maturities of more than three months, but less than one year, and have been classified as short-term investments.
+The accounting framework for determining fair value includes a hierarchy for ranking the quality and reliability of the information used to measure fair value, which enables the reader of the financial statements to assess the inputs used to develop those measurements.
+The fair value hierarchy consists of three tiers as follows: